-<rel-exp> is a relational expression as described under Relational Expressions in this section. no1> and line-no2> represent line numbers which refer to lines in the same program unit.and <stmt1> and <stmt2> are any BASIC statements except the following:
+<rel-exp> is a relational expression as described under Relational Expressions in this section. no1> and line-no2> represent line numbers which refer to lines in the same program unit. <stmt1> and <stmt2> are any BASIC statements except the following:

 '''

 IF

-FOR or NEXT
+FOR OF NEXT

 DIM

 OPTION

 DATA

 IMAGE

-DEF or FNEND
+DEF OF FNEND

 END

 REM

 ON

 '''